 Impact Doors features a built-in 24-gauge steel plate lining and has an “Impact” label on the hinge side of the door.
 This label should never be removed, painted or stained over.
 Impact-rated doors pass a large missile impact test where a 9 lb.
 2” x 4” stud is blown into the doors at 34 mph.
 Due to the steel lining, the door cannot be cut to allow glass in this door.
 The door must be special ordered from Therma-Tru with the glass installed.

 A Wind Borne Debris Regions (WBDR) Unit combines a Structural Door with Impact Glass.
 This unit can withstand wind forces up to 167 mph.
 With the exception of the Outer Banks, Reeb’s service area is located in the WBDR region which has the potential of lower grade hurricanes.
-The inventory we stock and the certifications that we can provide are reflective of a WBDR area.
+Reeb is NOT able to label a WBDR unit.

 A High Velocity Hurricane Zones (HVHZ) Unit combines an Impact Door with Impact Glass.
 This unit can withstand wind forces up to 175 mph.
 Areas that have extreme winds and hurricanes are in the HVHZ area, primarily SE Florida, parts of Texas, and the Outer Banks of NC.
 Reeb is NOT able to label a HVHZ unit, but does stock a few HVHZ rated Impact doors for additional security purposes on a home.